SundareshSankaran/SDG---SMOTE-Synthetic-Data-Generation/README.md

 4. The smote.smoteSample CAS action requires Python configuration, as specified in [SAS documentation](https://go.documentation.sas.com/doc/en/pgmsascdc/default/casactml/casactml_smote_details01.htm).
 Please work with your SAS administrator to have the same configured.
 Specifically, ensure the following:

-   1. The correct version of Python is installed (as of version 2024.10, this was 3.11.x required
+   1. The correct version of Python is installed (as of version 2024.10, this was 3.11.x)
    2. [sas-ipc-queue](https://pypi.org/project/sas-ipc-queue/) , version atleast 0.7.0 and beyond
    3. [hnswlib](https://pypi.org/project/hnswlib/)
    4. [protobuf](https://pypi.org/project/protobuf/)